theogroup/ogroup.net/src/_projects/demours.md

       image_align: left
       split_banner_headline_line_1: Partners with
       split_banner_headline_line_2: Connections
+      split_banner_text: >-
-      split_banner_text: 'When it’s all about the company you keep, it’s critical for a brand to align with the right channels from the start.
-We collaborated with the Daily Meal to create a series of launch events aimed at generating awareness among the trade—restaurant and hospitality influencers and gatekeepers.'
+        When it’s all about the company you keep, it’s critical for a brand to align with the right channels from the start.
+We collaborated with the Daily Meal to create a series of launch events aimed at generating awareness among the trade—restaurant and hospitality influencers and gatekeepers.
     text_on_image_banner:
       text_on_image_banner_image:
       text_on_image_banner_text_color: